openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Furthermore, when performing the explicitly listed operations in {{x25519-kem}} or {{x448-kem}} it is REQUIRED to follow the specification and security advisory mandated from the respective elliptic curve specification.

+## Key version binding
+These asymmetric algorithms are to be used only in v6 TPKs and TSKs, with the single exception of ML-KEM-768+X25519 (algorithm ID 35).
+Algorithm 35 is also permitted for use in v4 TPKs and TSKs for the purpose of defending OpenPGP messages encrypted to existing certificates against store-now, decrypt-later attacks that use quantum computing machinery.

 # Composite KEM schemes

 ## Building Blocks